-The initial training is focused on subject pedagogy;
+The initial training is focused on subject pedagogy:

-• How highly effective planning leads to successful outcomes in the classroom;
+How highly effective planning leads to successful outcomes in the classroom;

-• How you can ensure pupils make good progress in their learning;
+How you can ensure pupils make good progress in their learning;

-During this stage you will have a dedicated subject mentor who will observe you teach, support you with your planning and developing your subject knowledge for teaching.
+During this stage you will have a dedicated Subject Mentor who will observe you teach, support you with your planning and developing your subject knowledge for teaching.
 They will be your first port of call during this stage of training when you establish yourself in the classroom as the teacher.

-Finally, in the last two weeks of the training year, you will have the opportunity to undertake an enrichment and enhancement placement or experiences.
+In the last two weeks of the training year, you will have the opportunity to undertake an enrichment and enhancement placement or experiences.
 What this looks like is entirely different for each trainee as this is a time to pursue an interest- such as working in a SEND school, an additional subject, organising out of school learning and many more options!